-The following insurance is provided for LEOFF I and LEOFF II employees and for their dependents.
+The following insurance is provided for LEOFF I and LEOFF II employees and for their dependents:

-Section 24.1 - Medical
+Section 25.1 - Medical

 On the first of the month following the date of hire, employees will receive insurance coverage for themselves, their spouse/partner, and eligible dependents on the Association of Washington Cities HealthFirst Plan.
 Effective January 1, 2012, the employer will pay the full premium cost for the employee.
-The employee will be responsible for paying a portion of the premium for his/her spouse/partner and dependents as follows:
+Effective January 1, 2017, the employee will be responsible paying a portion of the premium for his/her spouse/partner and dependents as follows:

 - a.
-Spouse or Partner \$32 per month
+Spouse or Partner \$67.07 per month

 - b.
-First Child \$16 per month
+First Child \$33.00 per month

 - c.
-Second Child \$13 per month
+Second Child \$27.34 per month